mojaloop/documentation/README.md

 Note that you need to have the `aws` cli, AWS access, and `aws-mfa` set up on your machine for this to work.

+## Contributing to the project
+Please refer to the [Contributing Guide](./contributing-guide.md) for details on how to contribute to Mojaloop Docs 2.0.

 ## License

 Apache License.
 Version 2.0